Vishesh-Alag/AlmaBetter_DS_M2_Paisabazaar_Banking_Fraud_Analysis_EDA/README.md

 * \[Notebook/Script Name]: (e.g., `Paisabazaar_Banking_Fraud_Analysis_EDA_Submission.ipynb`) - Contains the Python code for the EDA.
 * `README.md`: This file.
+*  `dataset.zip`: This Zip file contains all the three datasets, main dataset and the dataset on which perfromed EDA also. can download it and have a look on datasets.

 ## Libraries Used